 The new Technics turntables have been wildly popular here which has spurred our interest in evaluating detachable headshells.
 We’ve experimented with a number and will recount our findings here, but keep in mind that our experience is limited to trials on the Technics ‘tables (SL-1200GR, SL-1200G and SL-1000R).

 TONEARM CABLES – Oh, my, is this ever a can of worms!
 Anyone who has been in the hobby knows that cables are indeed a critical part of the signal chain, but also realizes there are so many variables that there will never be one cable that satisfies all listeners.
 Indeed, many of use cables to “fine tune” the tonal balance or a system, or choose one brand/model over another based on specific qualities or characteristics they hear in their setup (which may not be as apparent or important in another system).

 The cables I will list here are by no means a registry of all the good options available – there are many.
 What I will focus on are cables that we have found to be good performers here and that have found acceptance among many of our customers.

 What we value here in a phono cable is one that doesn’t impart a significant amount of its own character (let’s call that a neutral tonal balance), off good overall resolution and is well shielded to prevent noise pickup (a mandatory property for a cable carrying the very low-level output from a phono cartridge).

 The listing is presented in alphabetical order and does not represent preference.

 That’s a wrap, for now anyway.
 As new products emerge, we will be amending this text from time to time, so check back.

-Lastly, please call us for help in assessing your particular system for our advice on finding the right product for your particular system.
+Lastly, please call us for help in assessing your particular system and finding the right product for you.